-MirLand currently has 12 projects, six of which are yielding assets (offices in Moscow and regional retail), one project is under construction (Phase III and Phase IV of the Triumph Park project in St. Petersburg), two are completed residential projects (Phase I in Western Residence in Perkhushkovo and Phases I and II of Triumph Park)) and three projects are at various stages of planning and in the process of obtaining permits (in addition to the Phase II of the Western Residence project in Perkhushkovo and phases V-VIII of the Triumph Park project in St. Petersburg).
-The Company's portfolio has been valued by Cushman & Wakefield at US\$300 million as at 31 December 2018. based on the Company's freehold/ leasehold rights.
-This value represents a decrease of approximately 16% since 31 December 2017.
+MirLand portfolio currently contains 12 projects, six of which are yielding assets (offices in Moscow and regional retail), one project is under construction (Phase 5 and Green Tower of the Triumph Park project in St. Petersburg), two completed residential projects (Phase 1 in Western Residence in Perkhushkovo and Phases 1-4 of Triumph Park) and three projects are at various stages of planning and in the process of obtaining permits (in addition to the Phase 2 of the Western Residence project in Perkhushkovo and phases 6-8 of the Triumph Park project in St. Petersburg).
+The Company's portfolio has been valued by Cushman & Wakefield at US\$356.1 million as at 31 December 2017, based on the Company's freehold/ leasehold rights.
+This value represents a decrease of approximately 1% since 31 December 2016.